-Although there’s nothing you can do to prevent infant hair loss caused by natural patterns of hair growth, hair loss in newborn babies may be caused, or exacerbated by, other things like rubbing her head on her bed or baby seat.
+Although there’s nothing you can do to prevent infant hair loss caused by natural patterns of hair growth, hair loss in newborn babies may be caused or exacerbated by, other things like rubbing her head on her bed or baby seat.

 Since many parents put their babies to sleep on their backs for safety reasons, there’s not much you can do about that.
 You can try a different baby seat, though.
-Also ensure he gets plenty of tummy time when he’s awake to get him off his back as much as possible.
+Also, ensure he gets plenty of tummy time when he’s awake to get him off his back as much as possible.

 If your baby’s hair loss is due to cradle cap, try some coconut oil to moisten and loosen the scales.
-Simply put a bit of liquid (slightly warm it to liquify it if it’s solid) coconut oil onto a baby brush and gently rub your baby’s scalp in a circular motion.
-Then give him a bath as normal.
+Simply put a bit of liquid (slightly warm it to liquefy it if it’s solid) coconut oil onto a baby brush and gently rub your baby’s scalp in a circular motion.
+Then give bathe him as normal.
 The cradle cap should begin to disappear after a few treatments.
 If it continues to be a problem or the cradle cap spreads to his eyebrows, or other areas, contact your physician.

 While it may not look all that pretty, hair loss in newborn babies is totally normal in the majority of cases.
 Given enough time, their hair will grow back.
 As always though, if you suspect there’s something off, trust your mother’s instinct and take your baby to see her pediatrician.

-Image Source: wemu.org
+Feature Image Source: wemu.org